The Rice Cooker Brands Japanese Homes Actually Use: An 8,000-Photo Data Study

 Key findings

-- Zojirushi leads, and it's pulling away: it appears in 1 of every 5 rice-cooker photos overall (22%, 1,810 photos), and in more than 1 of every 3 posted in the last three years (36%).
+- Zojirushi leads, and it's pulling away: it appears in about 1 of every 5 rice-cooker photos overall (22%), and in more than 1 of every 3 posted in the last three years (36%).

 - Iris Ohyama is the big riser: the value brand jumped from 7% of photos all-time to 16% of the last three years — vaulting past Tiger, Panasonic, and Mitsubishi to become the #2 most-photographed brand recently.

-- The old #2 slipped back: Mitsubishi is the second most-photographed brand across all years (15%), but appears in only 4% of recent photos.
+- The old #2 shows up less in new posts: Mitsubishi is the second most-photographed brand across all years (15%), but appears in only 4% of RoomClip's last-three-years photos — a shift in what gets posted, not a claim about its sales.

-- The design-boom cookers cooled: BALMUDA and Vermicular, the design-forward launches of the last decade, each hold a smaller share of recent photos than of the full archive.
+- The design-boom cookers cooled on RoomClip: BALMUDA and Vermicular, the design-forward launches of the last decade, each hold a smaller share of recent RoomClip photos than of the full archive.
+This is about how often people post them, not how they sell.

 - Most of the leaders won't plug in here: only Zojirushi and Tiger sell 120-volt U.S. models.
 The rest are mainly 100-volt Japanese-market machines that need a transformer.